chukwuemeka69/eCommerce-sales-data-insight/README.md

 ## 👤 Author

-** John Ilozor **
+**John Ilozor**
 Data Analyst | AI Enthusiast | Microsoft Certified Trainer Aspirant

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the _MIT License_.
 You are free to use, modify, and distribute it, provided that proper attribution is included.